solarseller.com alternative energy by John Drake Services, Inc. | home

 I described many substitutes for a working toilet but I

-have one that we can easily recommend.
+have a couple that we can easily recommend.

-It is a little pricey but effective.
+The first is a little pricey but effective.

 This is the Pett Go Anywhere toilet system.